Wasappli/WAAppRouting/README.md

 ```

 You can see here three objects which should be mapped to the url keys
-You need to override the `mappingKeyProperty` getter to provide a mapping `url_key: object_property`
+You need to override the `mappingKeyProperty` getter to provide a mapping `url_key: object_property`:

 ```objc
 - (NSDictionary *)mappingKeyProperty {